 On the manufacturing or processing line, x-ray systems look for contaminants that may still be present.
 As items are scanned, the system records whether they have passed validation, and the software that powers Eagle’s x-ray systems can identify the employee who operated the machine at the time of the inspection.

-Towards the end of the line, x-ray systems such as the new EPX100 and the advanced Pack 400 HC can be utilized to scan packaged or boxed products across a variety of product types and applications to check for contaminants and to help ensure that products are sent out free of contaminants and in the desired form.
+Towards the end of the line, x-ray systems such as the advanced Pack 400 HC can be utilized to scan packaged or boxed products across a variety of product types and applications to check for contaminants and to help ensure that products are sent out free of contaminants and in the desired form.

 With Eagle’s proprietary software, including the SimulTask™ PRO that provides onscreen diagnostics, image analysis and quality assurance traceability and TraceServer™ that allows for enhanced data collection, images and information can be captured, stored, shared and easily retrieved.